Last Updated on May 5, 2020 by hungryoungwoman

 Ginger garlic paste is a very easy recipe which is basically just a paste made out of ginger and garlic.
 This is usually stored in Indian households for long periods of time.
 It is also found in most stores or the other alternative would be to finely mince the mentioned vegetables fresh.

 But, I’d recommend the pre-made paste any day.
-Find both the U.S. and Indian version of ginger garlic pastes below.
-I use Shan so that’s always the trusted one for me.
+If I have to use a readymade brand, I use Shan or Mother’s Recipe Ginger Garlic Paste so that’s always the trusted one for me.

 After the paste, the curry is prepared using tomatoes.
 This is where most of its color comes from.